Bhooloham

 The film, which began during 2011, had been in its post-production stage for a long period and was released on 24 December 2015, after a long delay.
-It received mixed reviews from audience but was a successful venture.

 Plot

 There are two rival factions of boxing in North Madras: Irumbu Manithar Rasamanickam and Nattu Marunthu Vaathiyar.
-The IMR boxer Mariappan's son is Arumugam, and the NMV boxer Munusamy's son is Bhooloham.
-Now, in the present, the IMR boxer is Arumugam (I. S. Rajesh), while the NMV boxer is Bhooloham (Jayam Ravi).
+The Irumbu Manithar boxer Mariappan's son is Arumugam, and the Nattu Marunthu boxer Munusamy's son is Bhooloham.
+Now, in the present, the Irumbu Manithar boxer is Arumugam, while the Nattu Marunthu boxer is Bhooloham.

 Bhooloham has a severe grudge against Arumugam because Mariappan had defeated Munusamy in a boxing match.
-Unable to bear this loss, Munusamy kills himself.
+Unable to bear this loss, Munusamy commits suicide by hanging.
 Bhooloham wants to avenge his father's death by killing Arumugam in the match.
-This rivalry is being used by Deepak Shah (Prakash Raj), an intelligent TV CEO, to make money through his FSC (Future Sports Channel) Independent Boxing Cup.
+This rivalry is being used by Deepak Shah, an intelligent TV CEO, to make money through his FSC (Future Sports Channel) Independent Boxing Cup.
 Deepak exploits the boxers' innocence and makes them fight to gain TRPs.
 In the inaugural Match of IBC, Bhooloham hits Arumugam to the extent that he goes into a coma.

 Bhooloham later realizes his mistake and becomes a Saamiyar (saintly person).
-He gets a job in his love interest Sindhu's (Trisha Krishnan) college as a waiter.
-Meanwhile, Deepak, who is hell bent on fixing Bhooloham's match with Destroyer Gurudayal (Arpit Ranka), hatches a conspiracy.
+He gets a job in his love interest Sindhu's college as a waiter.
+Meanwhile, Deepak, who is hell bent on fixing Bhooloham's match with Destroyer Gurudayal, hatches a conspiracy.
 Bhooloham, who desperately needs money to fund Arumugam's operation, falls prey to Deepak's plan.
-As Bhooloham hits Dayal after the match is over, he loses the match.
-Unable to bear Bhooloham's loss, his coach Rathinam Master (Ponvannan) commits suicide by consuming poison.
+As Bhooloham hits Dayal after the match he is disqualified.
+Unable to bear Bhooloham's loss, his coach Rathinam Master commits suicide by consuming poison.

-Meanwhile, Deepak plans to bring an American based psychotic boxer Steven George (Nathan Jones) to kill Dayal as to increase the TRPs of the channel.
+Meanwhile, Deepak plans to bring an American-based psychotic boxer Steven George to kill Dayal as to increase the TRPs of the channel.
 When Dayal tries to leave the tournament, Deepak threatens him that he will kill his family.
 Under pressure, Dayal lodges a complaint against Deepak in the Boxing Union.
 There, Bhooloham declares that he will fight against Steven, not to show his supremacy, but to expose Deepak's wrongdoings.
-He reveals that Rathinam was being pressured by Deepak for entering into the ring against Dayal, and when Bhooloham gets defeated, Deepak deceives him.
+He reveals that Rathinam was being pressured by Deepak for entering into the ring against Dayal, and when Bhooloham gets disqualified, Deepak deceives him.
 The Union supports Bhooloham, and they make a plan that Steven will declare that he will fight against Bhooloham.
 The plan succeeds, and Deepak, though reluctant, has to go to the Union Office for signing Bhooloham for the fight.